benajamin/kkcalc/README.rst

 5. Click on the "Calculate" button.
 The new real scattering factors are plotted upon completion of the Kramers-Kronig transform calculation (should only take a second, idepending on the number of data points and computing power).
 6. Save data by selecting: File>Save.

+For more advanced usage and scripting, check out the functions provided in the kk.py module.

 Details
 =======